rubik/radon/README.rst

 Code Climate
 ++++++++++++

-Radon is available as a [Code Climate Engine](https://docs.codeclimate.com/docs/list-of-engines).
+Radon is available as a `Code Climate Engine <https://docs.codeclimate.com/docs/list-of-engines>`_.
 To understand how to add Radon's checks to your Code Climate Platform, head over to their documentation: https://docs.codeclimate.com/v1.0/docs/radon